The Stone of Odin

 Excavation showed the long axis of all three sockets were aligned north-west/south-east.
 [1]

 Expecting to find a single socket for the Odin Stone, the presence of three came as something of a surprise to the archaeologists.
-What their excavation confirmed was that, in prehistory, the Stone of Odin probably did not stand alone.
+What their excavation confirmed was that, in prehistory, the Stone of Odin did not stand alone.

 The Odin Stone socket, the southernmost of the three, was 0.6 metres (23.6in) deep, with the packing stones still in place.
 Based on their condition, it was clear the stone had been removed sideways.
+In addition, the fact the stone packing sloped into the socket ends suggested the megalith tapered towards its base [1] – corroborating some of the early illustrations.

 Plan of the Odin Stone socket (bottom) and its two companions.
 (Challands et al. 2005)